liweinan/liweinan.github.io/_posts/2017-05-01-corba-iiop.md

 } // _invoke
 ```

-As the code shown above, the `_invoke()` method will firstly call the `sayHello()` method in server side with the actual `HelloOperations` implementation like this:
+As the code shown above, the `_invoke()` method will firstly call the `sayHello()` method in servant side with the actual `HelloOperations` implementation.
+Here is the relative part of the code in the method:

 ```
 $result = this.sayHello ();
 ```

-And then it will create the reply and write to client side via network:
+After the above local invocation is done in servant side, it will create the reply and write to client side via network like this:

 ```
 out = $rh.createReply();
 out.write_string ($result);
 ```

-After checking the above code, now let's see this class diagram that includes `HelloPOA` together will client side classes and shared classes between client side and server side:
+The above code will transfer the the response of local invocation to client side via network.
+After looked at the code in `HelloPOA`, now let's see this class diagram that includes all the classes we have generated:

 ![](/assets/2017-05-01-corba-iiop/hello-server-client.png)

-From the above diagram, we can see the `HelloPOA` class needs to finally implement the `sayHello()` method defined in `HelloOperations` interface.
-That is what we need to do it by ourselves.
-In next section, let's implement our servant implementation.
+From the above diagram, we can see the relationship between these classes, and we can see the shared classes between client side and servant side.
+Nevertheless, these classes can not form a complete client or servant yet.
+We need to implement some client side and servant side classes by oursevles.
+Now let's implment the servant side implementation of the `Hello` interface.

 ### Servant Implementation

-Now let's write a `HelloImpl` class that extends `HelloPOA` to implement the `sayHello()` method:
+For the servant side, we need to write a `HelloImpl` class that extends `HelloPOA` to implement the `sayHello()` method.
+Here is the code:

 ```
 package HelloApp;